 Most Memorable Personal Jewish Milestones

-Traveling to Israel seven times.
+Traveling to Israel multiple times.
 Taking my parents one year was a very special experience for us together.
 The following year, after previous study and completion of my ACT Torah Studies Certification, I wrote and led an outdoor Kabballah-style service at Kfar Blum Pastoral Resort in Israel for an Anshei Mitzvah.
 It meant a great deal to be the point of communication to facilitate the transfer of a Torah from New Castle congregation, Temple Hadar Israel, to Temple Solel in 2016.

-Ties to the Jewish community
+Ties to the Jewish Community

 It has been an honor to be the leadership liaison to cultivate the Clergy Relationships between URJ Temples Solel in South Carolina and Temple Beth El in Charlotte, NC.
 Visiting Rabbi Miri Gold on trips to Israel and hosting her in the US is very special.
 Leading the Israel Committees at both Temples different years and being a member is a passion.
-Writing grants, engaging in Social Action through volunteerism, interacting with the Jewish Federation of Greater Charlotte and writing articles for the Jewish News is important to communicate the accomplishments of our congregation.
+Writing grants, engaging in Social Action through volunteerism, interacting with the Jewish Federation of Greater Charlotte and writing articles for the Charlotte Jewish News is important to communicate the accomplishments of our congregation.

-Most admired Jewish leader
+Most Admired Jewish Leader

 Rabbi Miri Gold, the first Reform Rabbi recognized by the State of Israel

 I met our first lay leader, and his wife through their daughter who I worked with in business.
 We shared a desire to start a South Carolina Synagogue even if we could start meeting in our homes as a Havurah.
 Soon, others who had the same passion joined together and now five years later there are actually two thriving synagogues in Fort Mill.
 It is remarkable!